tlkh/ai-lab/INSTRUCTIONS.md

 ## Pre-requisites

-You will need to have CUDA>=9.2, NVIDIA drivers>=396, Docker and the NVIDIA Container Runtime (nvidia-docker) installed.
-For a quick and dirty way to ensure this, run the following (no warranty provided, but I use this myself)
+You will need to have NVIDIA drivers>=410, Docker and the NVIDIA Container Runtime (`nvidia-docker`) installed.
+For a quick and dirty way to ensure this, run the following (no warranty provided, but I use this myself all the time)

 ```bash
 sudo su root